GentleDell/CdRv_ORBSLAM2/README.md

 For a closed-source version of ORB-SLAM2 for commercial purposes, please contact the authors: orbslam (at) unizar (dot) es.

-If you are going to run the ORB_SLAM2, you need download the source code from "https://github.com/raulmur/ORB_SLAM2", and then clone this repository to overwrite original file.
+If you are going to run the ORB_SLAM2, you need download the source code from "https://github.com/raulmur/ORB_SLAM2", and then clone this repository to overwrite original files.